What are Frown Lines?

 Another cause of frown lines is the natural aging process.
 As we age, the dermis, which is the inner layer of skin, thins and cells divide less.
 Both the elastin and skin fibers loosen, causing skin to lose* its elasticity.
 Your skin will also retain less moisture as you get older.
 Smoking also causes your skin to age at a faster rate, including the development of wrinkles.

-Getting Rid of Frown Lines
+How to Get Rid of Frown Lines?

 Frown lines can give a person’s face a sad appearance, regardless of how they’re truly feeling.
 According to Discovery Health, there are several treatments that can reduce* the appearance of frown lines, but none of the methods they list are effective treatments.
 These methods include lotions, creams, microdermabrasion, acid peels, deep chemical peels and dermabrasion.
 In order to get rid of frown lines completely, a dermatologist is definitely needed.